 Lewis moved to Italy where she found a society of artists made famous by Nathaniel Hawthorne in “The Marble Faun.”
 A few helped her, but most cursed her invasion of a world long dominated by white males.
-It was, in fact, a society of ferocious rivalries that privately embarrassed the Salem-born author
+It was, in fact, a society of ferocious rivalries that privately embarrassed the prudish Salem-born author

 She became a member of a Catholic circle that included fellow sculptor Isabel Curtis Cholmeley and composer Franz Liszt.
 Acknowledging the Jesuit missionaries who taught her prayers as a child, she took Roman Catholic baptism with the name “Maria Ignatia” as an adult in Italy.
 Thus she returned to America in 1869 as a member of a minority religion by choice while suffering biases against her native color, gender, and class.
 The news made little difference to African-American members of Protestant sects who embraced her as their hero.

 Decades later, Henry James identified her with "that strange sisterhood of American 'lady sculptors' who at one time settled upon the seven hills in a white, marmorean flock."
-Yet the sisterhood, feminists who orbited lesbian actress Charlotte Cushman, had abandoned her after raising money to send one of her works to Boston.
+Yet the sisterhood, feminists who orbited lesbian actress Charlotte Cushman, had abandoned Lewis her after raising money to send one of her works to Boston.

 The newly industrialized press played an enormous role in making celebrities.
 (It had even turned fiction into artistic fact, for example, as readers applied Hawthorne’s hyperbole to W.W.
 Story’s statue, “Cleopatra,” with lasting effect.)
 It made Lewis internationally known shortly after she arrived in Rome.
 It continued to recognize her through the era of Reconstruction but not thereafter.
-Writers, who rarely shared her race, religion, or gender, filtered the content of their writing.
+Writers, who rarely shared her race, religion, or gender, filtered the content of their interviews.
 Their sometimes hostile coverage nonetheless reflects a woman determined to make a statement.
 Thus our Prologue to her biography begins, “Think of Edmonia Lewis as an artist at war.”

 Her biography reveals private letters, public documents, essays, hundreds of news items, reviews of her work, museum collections, and more than two dozen published interviews.
 It shows how a world biased against her color, class, gender and religion received her during her lifetime – sometimes cordially, sometimes with harsh rebuke.
 The narrative opens an abundance of previously unrecognized sources, reinterprets important relationships, names missing works, and corrects the identification of an important portrait.
 Students of the nineteenth century will find it a cool counterpoint to the bitter rage raised by women’s suffrage, Civil War, and Reconstruction.

-The examination of Lewis’s life provided a basis for new considerations of her art.
+Our examination of Lewis’s life provided a basis for new considerations of her art.
 Readers familiar with her legendary icons of race may be surprised by her many portraits, her religious works, and her untold moves to Paris and London.
 Unexpected are the clashes of art and culture as she attempted to honor the liberation of her father’s people.
 Fans of Lewis will also find long-standing questions addressed:

 => Where did she turn when she stopped sculpting ethnic themes?